Value Addition for Organic Farmers — From Raw to Packaged

 | Level 5 — Brand | Retail-packed spice | ₹12 raw/100g | ₹120 retail/100g | Packaging + FSSAI |

-The Organic Mandya Turmeric Powder Model
+How Does the Organic Mandya Turmeric Powder Model Work?

 Organic Mandya’s turmeric value chain is a real working example in the Mandya district.
 Farmers growing organic turmeric sell rhizomes at ₹90–110/kg to the collective.
 After drying, polishing, and powdering, the collective sells branded packs at ₹280–350/100g in Bengaluru stores.
 Farmers share in the value addition margin through a profit distribution arrangement — earning 30–40% more than raw rhizome price alone.